sithmel/async-deco/README.md

 It takes 1 argument:
 * a cache object [mandatory].
 The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache)

-It logs "cachehit" with {key: cache key, result: cache result}.
+It logs "cache-hit" with {key: cache key, result: cache result} or "cache-error" (when the cache fails) with {err: error object}.

 Proxy
 -----